sarvesh123456/WebScrapingProjects/README.md

 ---------------------------------------------------------

 To run the file navigate to the folder and run app.py file.
 To run app.py use command python app.pyX

+To run the file following python dependencies would be required -->Selenium
+-->Openpyxl
+-->BeautifulSoup
+-->Flask

+You can install it using the following command-

+ pip install selenium beautifulsoup4 openpyxl Flask